dkumarjha999/quiz_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application you can learn here regarding image assets and model class just make changes and do whatever you feel to learn.

 A few resources to get you started if this is your first Flutter project: